commerceblock/docs/source/policy/index.rst

 Token issuance permissions
 ==========================

-A principle function of Ocean sidechains is the support of multiple token types, with global token identity and state being enforced by client consensus rules.
+A principal function of Ocean sidechains is the support of multiple token types, with global token identity and state being enforced by client consensus rules.
 Tokens issued can represent ownership of any asset or security, are divisible to arbitrary precision, and can be transferred between user wallets with atomic operations.
 Any number of different token types can be issued on an Ocean blockchain, and any token type can be provably inflated (re-issued).
 The ability to issue new tokens or re-issue existing tokens on an Ocean blockchain can be restricted with custom permissions and security policies.
 An Ocean blockchain can be configured so that to issue or reissue any tokens requires multiple signatures from security officers (*controllers*) via a multisig script.

 Permission to issue new tokens on an Ocean sidechain is controlled via the *issuance tokens* which is specified in the genesis block of particluar sidechain.
 The issuance token permissioned by a specified ``scriptPubKey`` given in the chain configuration as the ``issuancecoinsdestination``.